An example how to calculate voltage drop and size of electrical cable

 Why is continuous on-line monitoring of partial discharge in the switchgear necessary?

 Not sure?
 You know that periodical maintenance test like partial discharge test can still leave switchgear in virtually unknown condition.
-Insulation defects and deterioration may very well develop in service… Read more
+Insulation defects and deterioration may very well develop in service within maintenance cycle.
+These defects are often not detectable with… Read more

 Jun 16, 2014 | By Edvard Csanyi